Reconcyl/eso/foam/builtins.md

 ## `~`

-Executes the given block in a new call frame.
+Execute  the given block in a new call frame.

 Usage: `a: block` → `call_stack.add_frame(a)`